shihyun-lin/AgentBook/README.md

 ---

 MIT License.
-Created by [shihyun-lin](https://github.com/shihyun-lin).
+Created by [shihyun-lin]